HarveyHu/WeatherApp/README.md

 # WeatherApp
-A simple MVVM app with OpenWeather API.
+A demo MVVM app with OpenWeather API.

 ## Introduction
+ - The best part of this demo is that it is not using any storyboard or xib for UI.🎉🎉🎉
  - This app is developed based on Rx data flow, implementing MVVM architecture with RxSwift.
  - All the business logic is separated in ViewModels.
  - It is using keychain to make the secret key safe.